-Green roofs insulate your house by reflecting the summer sun away from the home and by helping hold in the heat in winter.
-Not just any plant will work in the extreme environment of a rooftop, however.
-Choose plants that are up to the task of making the roof part of the living landscape.
+Green roofs insulate a building by reflecting the summer sun away from the structure and by helping hold in the heat in winter.
+Not just any plant will work in the extreme environment of a roof plant, however.
+Choosing plants for a green roof means choosing those that are up to the task of making the roof part of the living landscape.

 Rooftop vegetation is exposed to intense heat, drying winds, extreme cold, and must be able to thrive in just a few inches of soil.
 Of all the plants in the world, succulents offer the greatest variety of species that are suitable for a rooftop environment.